Food

 Choose a dry food intended specifically for puppies, avoiding generic

-foods, corn-based or corn-meal as the first couple of ingredients and those that sell
+foods, corn-based or corn-meal as the first couple of ingredients and

-for unusually low prices.
-We suggest brand name puppy food because it is
+those that sell for unusually low prices.
+We suggest brand name puppy

-impossible to distinguish good dog food from poor dog food simply by
+food because it is impossible to distinguish good dog food from poor dog

-supplementation are factors contributing to hip dysplasia.
+over supplementation are factors contributing to hip dysplasia and

 How